actix/book/actix/src/sec-5-arbiter.md

 ## The event loop

-One `Arbiter` is in control of one thread with one task queue, and when tasks get spawned in an Actor's context or using `Arbiter::spawn`, the task gets queued up for execution in that thread.
+One `Arbiter` is in control of one thread with one event pool.
+When an Arbiter spawns a task (via `Arbiter::spawn`, `Context<Actor>::run_later`, or similar constructs), the Arbiter queues the task for execution on that task queue.
 When you think `Arbiter`, you can think "single-threaded event loop".

 If you pay close attention to way both `ActorFuture` and the methods in the `Actor` trait specify their parameters, actor behavior always references both